 I was sick of those saucie sisters.
 I sayt, “Have you not a prison to visit?
 There’s a poysoner in the Fleet.
 Best you friend him.”

 That made them merrie.
 “We hear he’s kin to Puss Fur-None,” they cried as they ran off.
 “Have a care she don’t poyson you.”

 Then one called back, “We near forgot.
 We enquired of your friend Snakes-Purr, and know where he may be found.”

 And away they flew, right pleased with theirselves.

 Queen Elizabeth might have been prepared to overlook Penelope Rich’s letter, particularly after Penelope was summoned to explain herself to Council members and wrote to the Queen in a conciliatory vein.
-Then a copy of her first letter was leaked, printed, and circulated along with other inflammatory letters.
+Then a copy was leaked, printed, and circulated along with other inflammatory letters.

-Penelope denied responsibility, took ill, and fled to her country house accompanied – as always – by Bess Vernon.
+Penelope denied responsibility, took ill, and fled to her country house accompanied by Bess Vernon.

-Lord Grey hadn’t got over being disciplined in Ireland the previous year for disobeying an order from the Earl of Southampton.
+Lord Grey still resented being disciplined in Ireland the previous year for disobeying an order from the Earl of Southampton.
 He issued a challenge and the pair exchanged letters, Grey’s becoming increasingly angry, Southampton’s increasingly snakey.
-This feud had disastrous consequences a year later.
+This feud was to have disastrous consequences a year later.

 The cats have noted Frances Prannell before, here and here.
 She’d been asking astrologer Simon Forman about the Earl of Southampton for over two years.
 Now considering remarriage, she wondered if it was worth waiting for her old love.